digicatapult/sqnc-documentation/docs/l3/api_flow.md

  x-powered-by: Express
  */
 ```
-3. Cancels an existing `match2` that is currently in `finalAccepte` state.
+3. Cancels an existing `match2` that is currently in `finalAccepted` state.
 It must require to have an attachmentId in the request body

 #### request body example
 ```sh